sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 1. Be able to explain when it is OK to edit a migration.
 1. Understand the basics of how to alter an existing column.
 1. Be able to create 1:n rails model relationships.
+1. Be able to create n:n rails model relationships with through.